aimenux/ObserverDemo/README.md

 Drawbacks :
 - The notification of state changes is made explicitly by the subject.
-- Strong coupling betweeen Subject and Observer.
+- The strong coupling betweeen the subject and the observers.

 ## Example2